A Construction of Arbitrarily Large Type-II $Z$ Complementary Code Set: Introduction

 \section{Introduction}

-A collection of matrices is described as a complete complementary code (CCC) set if the aperiodic auto-correlation sum (AACS) of each matrix/code is zero for all non-zero time shifts and the aperiodic cross-correlation sum (ACCS) between any two matrices is zero for all time shifts \cite{sue}.
-CCC has shown a significant role over asynchronous multi-carrier code division multiple access (MC-CDMA) for interference-free communication \cite{nextGenCDMA}.
-Rathinakumar and Chaturvedi proposed $(2^k,2^k,2^{k+m})$-CCC using a generalized Boolean function (GBF) associating it with a graph of a Hamiltonian path of $m$ vertices after deleting the $k$ vertices from the graph \cite{Rat}.
-To utilize more users in the MC-CDMA system, a zero correlation zone (ZCZ) has been introduced in the code and formed $Z$-complementary code set (ZCCS) in \cite{Fan}.
-ZCCSs are capable of supporting interference-free MC-CDMA in the quasi-synchronous environment without the need of power control \cite{nextGenCDMA}.
-Depending on whether the ZCZ width exists close to zero time shift or end time shift, the set is referred to as a type-I ZCCS or type-II ZCCS, respectively.
-A $(K,M,Z,N)$-ZCCS is a collection of $K$ matrices; each matrix has $M$ constituent sequences, each of length $N$ and the ZCZ width is $Z$.
-For a type-I $(K,M,Z,N)$-ZCCS, $K$ is bounded by $K \leq M \left\lfloor \frac{N}{Z}\right\rfloor$ \cite{Fan}.
-In other words, if ZCZ width is considered to be $1/n$ of the complete time zone for some natural number $n$, the number of users can be increased by $n$ times to the number of constituent sequences.
-In \cite{Li, Das, SarkarLCOM, Sarkarpseudo, Ghosh, Wu}, construction of type-I ZCCS has been proposed following the above bound.
-Recently, type-II ZCCS has been proposed to improve the number of codes in the MC-CDMA system in \cite{Rajen_ar}.
-However, the code in \cite{Rajen_ar} is based on CCC and indirect construction.
-Best of the Authors` knowledge, there is no direct construction of type-II ZCCS in the existing literature.
+A collection of codes is described as a complete complementary code (CCC) if the aperiodic auto-correlation function (AACF) value of each code is zero for all non-zero time shifts and the aperiodic cross-correlation function (ACCF) value between any two codes is zero for all time shifts \cite{sue}.
+CCC has shown a significant role in asynchronous multi-carrier code division multiple access (MC-CDMA) for interference-free communication \cite{nextGenCDMA}.
+Rathinakumar and Chaturvedi proposed $(2^{k+1},2^{k+1},2^{k+m})$-CCC using a generalized Boolean function (GBF) and by associating it with a graph, where a Hamiltonian path of $m$ vertices is obtained after deleting the $k$ vertices from the graph \cite{Rat}.
+Recently, construction of CCCs with new and flexible parameters has been proposed in \cite{Palash_ar} based on a multivariable function.
+To utilise more users in the MC-CDMA system, the zero correlation zone (ZCZ) has been introduced and formed $Z$-complementary code set (ZCCS) in \cite{Fan, Feng_ZCCS}.
+ZCCSs are capable of supporting interference-free MC-CDMA in a quasi-synchronous environment without the need for power control \cite{nextGenCDMA}.
+Depending on whether the ZCZ width exists close to zero time shift or end time shift, the code set is referred to as a type-I ZCCS or type-II ZCCS, respectively.
+A $(K,M,Z,N)$-ZCCS is a collection of $K$ matrices, where each matrix has $M$ constituent sequences of length $N$ with ZCZ width $Z$.
+The number of constituent sequences is referred to as flock size.
+For a type-I $(K,M,Z,N)$-ZCCS, $K \leq M \left\lfloor \frac{N}{Z}\right\rfloor$ \cite{Fan} and there are several such type-I ZCCS constructions provided in \cite{Li, Das, SarkarLCOM, Sarkarpseudo, Ghosh, Wu}.
+Recently, type-II ZCCS has been proposed to increase the number of codes and ZCZ width \cite{Rajen_ar}.
+As type-II ZCCS has a wider ZCZ width and more codes compared to type-I ZCCS, it is suitable for the Quasi-synchronous MC-CDMA system with delays \cite{Rajen_ar}.